easttennesseecc-star/Q-Top-Dog-IDE/TOTAL_DOMINANCE_PLAN.md

-# 🏆 TOTAL DOMINANCE PLAN: Q-IDE Becomes THE IDE (No Competition)
+# 🏆 TOTAL DOMINANCE PLAN: Top Dog Becomes THE IDE (No Competition)

 **Mission**: Eliminate competition by being so superior that alternatives become irrelevant
 **Timeline**: 6 months to full dominance (180 days)